Rubrics in Online Learning

 Best Practices and Instructional Resources

 This short guide will outline the best practices associated with online rubrics.
 For additional resources, see the Research and Further Reading list below and visit our toolbox.
-For instructional design consultation and recommendations on how to implement rubrics in your online course using Canvas, please attend our UFIT workshop: The Power of Rubrics in Canvas.
+For instructional design consultation and recommendations on how to implement rubrics in your online course using Canvas, please attend our UFIT workshop: Rubrics in e-Learning

 - Remember that language is very important; use constructive, objective and specific language when establishing and differentiating performance level criteria, and avoid imprecise or negative language.